ARMmbed/mbed-os/.github/pull_request_template.md

 <!--
     Required
-    Please tick only one of the following types.
-Do not tick more or change the layout.
+    Please add only one X to one of the following types.
+Do not fill multiple types (split the pull request otherwise) or change the layout.

     [X] Fix
     [ ] Refactor